hennell-git/Laravel-OWM/README.md

 `composer require hennell/laravel-owm`

+You will also need a PSR-17 compatible HTTP factory implementation and a PSR-18 compatible HTTP client implementation.
+For the default setup you can use:
+`composer require http-interop/http-factory-guzzle ^1.0`
+`composer require php-http/guzzle6-adapter ^2.0 `

 #### 2. Add this line to your conf/app.php file

 For Laravel >= 5.5.* will use the auto-discovery function so you can ignore this step.